James Bennet Resigns As ‘The New York Times’ Opinion Editor Over Controversial Tom Cotton Op-Ed

 He followed up his tirade by saying his piece exceeded the paper’s standards, “which are normally full of left-wing, sophomoric drivel.”

-President Donald Trump also lashed out at The New York Times on Sunday.
+Donald Trump also lashed out at The New York Times on Sunday.
 He tweeted that Bennet had walked out “over the excellent” opinion piece written by Cotton.
 He concluded his message by labeling the publication as “Fake News.”

 Opinion Editor at @nytimes just walked out.
 That’s right, he quit over the excellent Op-Ed penned by our great Senator @TomCottonAR.
 TRANSPARENCY!
 The State of Arkansas is very proud of Tom.
 The New York Times is Fake News!!!